WiktoriaBilska/WiktoriaBilska/README.md

 ### Hello!
 I'm glad to see you 👋

 My name is Wiktoria.
-I'm a third-year Geoinformatic student at AGH University of Science and Technology in Krakow.
+I'm a third-year Geoinformatics student at AGH University of Science and Technology in Krakow.

 I am young Front-End Developer.
 I feel good with technologies like HTML, CSS, SASS, JavaScript ES6 and React.js.